 The finishing process is carried out by a service provider.
-Wilhelm Kneitz AG pays attention to short transport distances and cooperates with a company only 15 km away.
+Here, too, Wilhelm Kneitz AG pays attention to short transport distances and cooperates with a company only 15 km away.
 The textile is washed and dried.
-Both process steps are very energy-intensive because they are carried out at high temperatures.
-A total of 0,404 kg CO2 eq. is produced for finishing the textile.
+The two process steps (washing and drying) are very energy-intensive because they are carried out at high temperatures.
+A total of 0,39 kg CO2 eq. is produced for finishing the textile.